 2. Matching Resources to Needs

 Resource scheduling ensures that the right resource is matched to the right task.
-For example, a highly skilled technician is assigned to a complex task, while general tasks are handled by less specialized team members.
+For example, a highly skilled technician is assigned to a complex task, while general tasks are handled by less specialised team members.
 Similarly, a particular tool or machine is scheduled only for tasks it’s designed to handle.

 3. Balancing Workloads